melihagraz/multiview_learning_R/README.md

 ### Example

-If you want to run multi-view learning algorithm on Naive Bayes, working on imbalanced data on for labeled (lab) and unlabeled (unlabeled) data, with feature selection (MRMR selected features on ACCORD data), with 5 fold cross validation, with 7 negative confident features and 1 positive confident features, with 75 randomly selected unlabeled data for the unlabeled pool for 30 iterations.
+If you want to run multi-view learning algorithm on Naive Bayes, working on imbalanced data on for labeled (lab) and unlabeled (unlabeled) data, with feature selection (MRMR selected features on ACCORD data), with 5 fold cross validation, with 7 negative confidence features and 1 positive confidence features, with 75 randomly selected unlabeled data for the unlabeled pool for 30 iterations.

 ```{r setup1, include=FALSE}
           CoTrain_cv_errorBar(lab, unlabeled,